-- 4.8.7 The CAB's contract with fishery clients shall state that: - 4.8.7.1 If a fishery certificate is to be shared, the CAB's contract with the fishery client shall specify the steps that shall be taken for members of the client group to be able to sell the product as certified. - 4.8.7.2 The CAB will assess if chain of custody begins on board fishing vessels.
+- 4.8.7 The CAB's contract with fishery clients shall state that: - 4.8.7.1 If a fishery certificate is to be shared, the CAB's contract with the fishery client shall specify the steps that shall be taken for members of the client group to be able to sell the product as certified. - 4.8.7.2 The CAB shall assess if Chain of Custody begins on board fishing vessels.

-The intent of this clause is to make clear that the CAB may require that vessels are separately certified for chain of custody.
+The intent of this clause is to make clear that the CAB may require that vessels are separately certified for Chain of Custody.
 Inserting this clause into the certification contract removes any doubt that may arise at a later stage that vessel CoC would automatically be included under the fishery certificate.